MayurHulke/mayur-blog/content/books/godel-escher-bach.md

 This book is wild.
 It's part math, part philosophy, part art theory, and somehow also a storybook with characters like Achilles and the Tortoise debating formal logic.
 It took me a few tries to get into, but once it clicked, *Gödel, Escher, Bach* turned into a recursive mind-trip I couldn't stop thinking about.

-It's like watching a Christopher Nolan Batman movie — every re-read reveals something new, like your perception itself evolves with the book.
+It's like watching a Christopher Nolan Batman movie, every re-read reveals something new, like your perception itself evolves with the book.

 ---